 3.2.2 Connecting to a Host using CANopen

-Two 5-pin M12connectors are used for the communications interface of a MDX CANopen version.
-Only COM1 can be used to configure the MDX drive by RS-232 serial interface.
+Two standard 5-pin disconnectable crimp style connectors are used for the communications interface of MDX CANopen version.
+Only COM1 can be used to configure the MDX CANopen version by RS-232 serial interface.